kadena-io/kadenamint/README.md

 For more questions, you can join Kadena's [discord](https://discordapp.com/invite/bsUcWmX).

 # Contracts
 On the Genesis block, Kadenamint loads Pact's [coin contract](./pact/coin-contract/coin.pact), sets up some [initial accounts](pact/coin-contract/grants.yaml) with funds, and their [keys](pact/coin-contract/keys.yaml) for demonstration purposes.
-You can then broadcast transaction with Pact code to manipulate these accounts (e.g. transfer funds).
+You can then broadcast transactions with Pact code to manipulate these accounts (e.g. transfer funds).

 # Hacking